David Lloyd Jones, Lord Lloyd-Jones: Legal career

 Lloyd Jones was called to the bar in 1975 (Middle Temple).
 He became a recorder in 1994 and served as a junior Crown Counsel (Common Law) from 1997 to 1999.
 Lloyd Jones became a Queen's Counsel in 1999.

 On 3 October 2005, he was appointed as a High Court judge, and was assigned to the Queen's Bench Division.
 He served as presiding judge on the Wales and Chester Circuit and chairman of the Lord Chancellor's Standing Committee on the Welsh Language from 2008 to 2011.
 On 1 October 2012, Lloyd Jones was appointed a Lord Justice of Appeal, and was appointed to the Privy Council on 7 November 2012.

 On 2 October 2017 Lloyd Jones was appointed a Justice of the Supreme Court of the United Kingdom, where he chose the judicial courtesy title of Lord Lloyd-Jones.
 He retired on 13 January 2022 upon attaining 70 years of age, the last justice so to retire before the retirement age was raised to 75.
 He then became a member of the supplementary panel.

 On 17 August 2022, after the mandatory retirement age changed to 75, it was announced that Lloyd-Jones had been reappointed to the Supreme Court.

-He is Treasurer of Middle Temple for 2023.
+He was Treasurer of Middle Temple for 2023.